BittorB/SFP_GPON_FIRMWARES/README.md

 # SFP_GPON_FIRMWARES
-Several firmware for gpon stick recopiled from internet and dumps
+Several firmware for SFPgpon stick recopiled from internet and dumps